anquanscan/sec-tools/README.md

 [Arbitrary-File-Upload-ZoomSounds](https://github.com/0xAgun/Arbitrary-File-Upload-ZoomSounds): ZoomSounds < 6.05 allowing unauthenticated users to upload an arbitrary file anywhere on the web server.
 [Modified-Playfair-Cipher-with-steganography](https://github.com/Mayureshdindorkar/Modified-Playfair-Cipher-with-steganography): Implementing playfair cipher 🐱‍💻 algorithm having matrix size 4 x 19.
 [Daily-NIST-CVEs](https://github.com/d4rkshell/Daily-NIST-CVEs): PowerShell script to lookup daily NIST CVE updates and email to user(s)
 [StegApp](https://github.com/dsccvrgu/StegApp): This Project is all about Steganography combined with AES encryption.
 You can use the scirpt for encoding/decoding secret messages inside images with a use of a secret key.
+[Physical2FA](https://github.com/Atharv-Attri/Physical2FA): Encryption using 2 Factor Authentication through an external drive with Python